 As agreed by WCPFC11 (Paragraphs 484-486, WCPFC11 Report), CCMs submitted their longline observer coverage in Annual Report Part 1 using their choice of coverage metric (Attachment L, WCPFC11 Report).
 SC14 may consider and comment on the compiled information on longline observer coverage and where necessary, provide recommendations to the Commission.

-SC14 will review the calculated annual coefficients of variation for the CPUE data of various taxa collected from longline observer data for 2013, 2014, 2015, 2016 and 2017.

 Review of ROP minimum standards data fields

 As requested by the Commission, SC14 will review any new proposals to revise the ROP Minimum Data Standard Data Fields, including tasks related to Paragraph 362 of the WCPFC14 Summary Report: